 Your aisles should be wide enough for any material handling equipment such as forklifts or pallet jacks to move around with ease to ensure safety and efficiency.
 With certain types of racking systems, such as double deep racking, two racks can be placed back-to-back to conserve space and allow for wider aisles.

-Labeling & organization
+Labeling & organisation

-This system does not have to be ordered alphabetically or by SKU number — in fact, it is often far more efficient to organize inventory based on picking practicality.
+This system does not have to be ordered alphabetically or by SKU number — in fact, it is often far more efficient to organise inventory based on picking practicality.
 Try storing items that are commonly purchased together near each other, grouping seasonal products, and placing best-selling items in easily accessible locations to make picking quick and intuitive.

 Once you settle on a system, label each storage location prominently, and create a master list of products’ aisle numbers and placements for pickers to refer to.